-The Catastrophe Major Medical Insurance Plan has been designed to supplement your basic policy and help pick up eligible expenses not covered by the various NYCHBP programs, any other major medical, hospitalization plans or Blue Cross/Blue Shield.
+The Catastrophe Major Medical Insurance Plan has been designed to supplement your basic health insurance policy as well as supplement policies provided by the PCS-CUNY Welfare Fund.
 Additionally, it pays in excess of Medicare Parts A & B. These plans may provide adequate health insurance protection, but may "Limit Benefits on a Yearly Basis" and may "Limit Benefits Again" as to covered charges.